lucky-sideburn/kubeinvaders/README.md

 ```
 ### Security Notes

-In order to restrict the access to the Kubeinvaders endpoint add this white list into the ingress.
+In order to restrict the access to the Kubeinvaders endpoint add this annotation into the ingress.

 ```yaml
 nginx.ingress.kubernetes.io/whitelist-source-range: <your_ip>/32